pbinitiative/feel/README.md

 other go projects or used as command line executable as FEEL interpreter.

+## Credits

+This library is based on work of @superisaac/FEEL.go and many thanks and credits go to him.

 ## Build
 * run `make build` to build feel interpreter bin/feel
 * run `make test` to run testing